(26 March 1979)

 Sadat, Anwar, Menachem Begin, and Jimmy Carter.
 Peace Treaty between Israel and Egypt.
 26 Mar.
 1979.
 Treaty.
 Israel Ministry of Foreign Affairs.
 Jerusalem.

 As for the Egyptian-Israeli Treaty itself, it was signed sixteen months after Sadat’s visit to Jerusalem.
 More than any other political leader, he kept the diplomatic car running, with his foot on the accelerator, cleverly shifting gears and giving gas when it was necessary.
 The final contents of the treaty demonstrated that he made extraordinary compromises over his initial demands for full Israeli withdrawal from all the territories and the promotion of Palestinian political self-determination.
 The treaty contains nine articles, a military annex, an annex dealing with the relations between the parties, and agreed understandings interpreting the main articles of the treaty, and side letters signed by both sides interpreting key phrases and concepts mentioned in the treaty.
-The treaty’s foundation included UNSC Resolutions 242 and 338, recognizing the territorial integrity of all states in the area.
+The treaty’s foundation included UNSC Resolutions 242 and 338, which called for exchanging land for peace and direct negotiations between the partes, and recognizing the territorial integrity of all states in the area.
 It ended the state of war between Cairo and Jerusalem, established permanent borders, noted commitments to refrain from acts or threats of violence between them, and an exchange of ambassadors.
 It affirmed Israel’s right to freedom of navigation through the international waters in the Middle East (Straits of Tiran and Gulf of Aqaba) major causes of the June 1967 war.
 Critical for Israel was the inclusion of Article 6 in the treaty which essentially said that Egypt had a priority of obligation to observe this treaty with Israel over all other treaties Egypt had or would have with other states.
 In other words, Egypt would not come to the aid of an Arab state that might be in a military conflict with Israel.
 In a separate Israel-U.S. Memorandum of Agreement concluded the same day as the treaty, the U.S. spelled out its commitments to Israel including a promise to supply Israel with oil, should it not be able to obtain oil supply from Egypt as promised in the treaty.

-• As fierce nationalists, Begin and Sadat zealously defended their prerogatives not to have any other entity or state, including the United States dictate to them, the content or pace of political negotiations and what they deemed their national security requirements.
+- As fierce nationalists, Begin and Sadat zealously defended their prerogatives not to have any other entity or state, including the United States dictate to them, the content or pace of political negotiations and what they deemed their national security requirements.
 Both carefully listened to the Carter administration, but they retained to themselves exclusive determination of what those national priorities were or would be.

-• Reaching an agreement with the other enhanced respective national interests.
+- Reaching an agreement with the other enhanced respective national interests.
 Israel could not reject a once-in-a-generation opportunity to secure diplomatic recognition through a peace treaty with the most populous and powerful Arab state.
 At the end of the day, Sadat could not allow his path-breaking November 1977 visit to Jerusalem to go unrewarded without the full return of Israeli-held Sinai, the removal of Israel’s Sinai settlements and a deepened relationship with the United States.

-• Israel focused on securing its other borders and on managing internal requirements – economy, new immigrants, matters of religion and identity.
+- Israel focused on securing its other borders and on managing internal requirements – economy, new immigrants, matters of religion and identity.

-Ken Stein, December 2021
+Ken Stein, August 2024

 The Government of the Arab Republic of Egypt and the Government of the State of Israel;